Punjab 1984

 Punjab 1984 is a 2014 Indian Punjabi language period drama film directed by Anurag Singh.
 It is based on the 1984–86 Punjab insurgency's impact on social life, notably it is a story of a mother and her missing son.
 Starring Diljit Dosanjh and Kirron Kher, the film is the fourth collaboration between director Singh and actor Dosanjh.
+The film won the National Film Award in the 62nd National Film Awards.
 Punjab 1984 released on 27 June 2014 to excellent box office collections.